DevSteg/film_review_project/README.md

 - ### User Stories
     * #### First Time Users
         1. As a first time user, I want to understand the purpose of the website.
-            * I am imediately met with a clear to understand design and the title of the website, and three random films with add review button on them.
-            * The images used on the project also help the user understand what the websites purpose is.
         2. As a first time user, I want to easily navigate around the site.
         3. As a first time user, I want easily find the film I am looking for.
         4. As a first time user, I want to easily create my own account.